Samuel-Ishimwe/rwasis_api_documentation/README.md

 ### 2.1.
 Registration and access

 For using RWASIS  API, your organization must have an agreement with RAB who is the owner of the RWASIS.
-For more information contact `eric.nsabimana@rab.gov.rw`.
+For more information contact `rwasis@rab.gov.rw`.

 To use this API you must have valid credentials (email and passowrd) from the admin of the system.